The Pine Bluff Variant: Filming

 Daniel von Bargen and Michael MacRae were cast as Jacob Haley and August Bremer, respectively.
 Von Bargen was chosen due to his experience in several films, whereas MacRae had previously been cast in the first season episode "The Jersey Devil".
 First assistant director Tom Braidwood's daughter Kate Braidwood played an usherette.
-The mother and child that are in the bank during the holdup scene were played by the wife and daughter of Todd Pittson.
+The mother and child that are in the bank during the holdup scene were played by the wife and daughter of Todd Pittson, the show's locations manager.

 Scenes at the movie theater were filmed at the Dunbar Theatre in Vancouver, British Columbia.
 The location featured the "architectural and design characteristics of a small-town cinema situated within an appropriate neighbourhood".
 The movie that is being shown is Die Hard with a Vengeance (1995), whose storyline of a mission by terrorists involving American banks is broadly mirrored in this episode's plot.
 The faux corpses were created by make-up artist Toby Lindala; when he brought them to the set, however, there was no room to store them, and so he kept them temporarily in the craft services room.
 A Bank of Canada money depository stood in for the Pennsylvania bank robbed in the episode.
 The production staff assembled more than 15,000 dollar bills of various denominations—which valued somewhere near $40,000—for use during the bank scenes.
 Production initially halted because there was only one police guard on duty.
 Fearful that an actual armed robbery might take place, back-up was brought in, allowing filming to proceed.

 The scene in the teaser is set in Folger Park, located in Washington, D.C.
 It was actually filmed in Vancouver, like the rest of the episode, and the Capitol building in the background was edited into the background using CGI technology.
 The scene with the biotoxin melting a man's face in the opening was also created with computers.